CSCI-362-03-2015/TeamIsntThisFun/README.md

 The testing framework should execute automatically and output a test report in a web browser.

 5.)
-In order to test the faults, use these commands: copy /TeamIsntThisFun/docs/__init__.py to /TeamIsntThisFun/project/src/beets/beets/ui and /TeamIsntThisFun/docs/hooks.py to /TeamIsntThisFun/project/src/beets/beets/autotag.
+In order to test the faults, use these commands in /TeamIsntThisFun/testAutomation:
+>>> sudo cp PATH1/docs/__init__.py PATH2/beets/ui

+>>> sudo cp PATH1/docs/hooks.py PATH2/beets/autotag

 These files in the docs directory have the faults in them, therefore once the files are copied into the correct directory (overwriting the other copies), the script may simply be ran as normal.

+>>> ./scripts/runAllTests.py